MylesFTOP/MylesFTOP/README.md

 Some of my recent projects:
 - **TicketSystem**   - a test project simulating parts and task management for field engineers.
-- **PlayersToolkitFor13thAge** - a project to develop a character sheet manager and general players' toolkit for 13th Age.
+- **PlayersToolkitFor13thAge** - a project to develop a character sheet manager and general players' toolkit for the tabletop RPG _13th Age_.
 - **LuhnCheck** - a small programme to check input strings using the Luhn algorithm.

 <!--